 Directions – 8.5 miles

 From the main west door of the cathedral cross the road to the castle (open to the public) and continue down across a second road to a park and the river.
 Here turn left and follow along the bank for a mile and a half passing through a small nature reserve.
 The path continues behind gardens before reaching a junction in amongst some bushes.
 Turn sharp left up the hill to the road where turn right and pass under the motorway.
 Now take the lane immediately on your left and follow this for half a mile until reaching Nashenden Farm.
 Turn right, up through the buildings and over the railway then across the downs keeping to the right of a hedge.
 The path follows along this side of the hedge until emerging on the corner of a track.
 Keep straight on up the track taking time to see the view 100 yards up on the right.
 The track follows the top of the downs for another mile before coming to the drive of the Robin Hood pub (worth a stop).
 From here continue along the track for another 200 yards before coming to a footpath heading down the hill to the right.
-Follow the path down, heading straight through the crossroads.
-Look out for a footpath to the left just as you reach the houses.
-Take this and turn right at the T junction down to the road.
-Cross carefully and take the lane opposite (the footpath is behind the hedge to the left).
-This road heads all the way down to Aylesford via Eccles (the Priory is the first place you come to in the village).
+Follow the path down, heading straight through the crossroads to the road.
+Turn left round the corner to Bull Lane on the other side.
+Cross carefully and head straight down the lane (the footpath is behind the hedge to the left).
+This road heads all the way to Aylesford via Eccles (the Priory is the first place you come to in the village).

 The Carmelites at Aylesford